 Jules Payne, Co-Owner & Director of Teacher Training, ERYT-500, C-IAYT (Yoga Therapist)

-Jules co-founded Ajna Yoga in 2008 and has been teaching yoga classes and training yoga teachers for 13 years.
+Jules co-founded Ajna Yoga in 2008 and has been training yoga teachers since 2004.
 Her foundation is rooted in yoga therapy, anusara, ashtanga and vijnana yoga.
-Jules has a special interest in teaching 50+ yoga and injury rehabiliation.
+Jules has a special interest in teaching 50+ yoga and injury rehabilitation.
 She teaches group classes, private yoga therapy sessions and teacher training.
 Jules’ classes are an equal mix of education, therapeutic applications and fun.

 Michelle Kahan, Co-Owner & Primary Instructor of Teacher Training, E-RYT-500, C-IAYT (Yoga Therapist)

 Michelle co-founded Ajna Yoga and has been teaching yoga classes in Victoria for 14 years and training teachers for five years.
 She is trained in Hatha, Pre/Post Natal, Ashtanga and Vijnana yoga~where she completed her 800-hour training with Gioia Irwin and Orit Sen-Gupta.
 She teaches group yoga classes, private yoga therapy sessions and Ajna Yoga’s Teacher Training.
 Michelle loves to share her passion of yoga with her easy going personality.
 Her classes focus on alignment, pranayama (breath), and connecting to the divine self.